AmiyaDutta102/MyBlog/README.md

 # MyBlog
-A simple blog using Java Spring Boot and Thymeleaf.
+A simple blog application using Java Spring Boot and Thymeleaf.
 Html pages with Bootsrap 5.